ggluo/ggluo/README.md

 - ⚡ Fun fact: ...
 -->
 - 🔭 I’m currently working on MR image reconstruction with generative models.
 Feel free to check out my [project](https://ggluo.github.io/projects/) page and ask me about MRI reconstruction.
-- I use python, C/C++, shell and Latex.I also a developer for [BART](https://github.com/mrirecon/bart).
+- I use python, C/C++, shell and Latex.
+I also a developer for [BART](https://github.com/mrirecon/bart).
 I have spent much time with JAX/Tensorflow/Pytorch.
 - I have a proven track record of developing and deploying generative models

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 1.
 Generative prior trained on a large public dataset<br>